japila-books/apache-spark-internals/docs/rdd/Aggregator.md

   map: ExternalAppendOnlyMap[_, _, _]): Unit
 ----

-updateMetrics requests the input xref:scheduler:spark-TaskContext.adoc[TaskContext] for the xref:scheduler:spark-TaskContext.adoc#taskMetrics[TaskMetrics] to update the metrics based on the metrics of the input xref:shuffle:ExternalAppendOnlyMap.adoc[ExternalAppendOnlyMap]:
+updateMetrics requests the input scheduler:spark-TaskContext.md[TaskContext] for the scheduler:spark-TaskContext.md#taskMetrics[TaskMetrics] to update the metrics based on the metrics of the input shuffle:ExternalAppendOnlyMap.md[ExternalAppendOnlyMap]:

-* xref:executor:TaskMetrics.adoc#incMemoryBytesSpilled[Increment memory bytes spilled]
+* executor:TaskMetrics.md#incMemoryBytesSpilled[Increment memory bytes spilled]

-* xref:executor:TaskMetrics.adoc#incDiskBytesSpilled[Increment disk bytes spilled]
+* executor:TaskMetrics.md#incDiskBytesSpilled[Increment disk bytes spilled]

-* xref:executor:TaskMetrics.adoc#incPeakExecutionMemory[Increment peak execution memory]
+* executor:TaskMetrics.md#incPeakExecutionMemory[Increment peak execution memory]

 updateMetrics is used when Aggregator is requested to <<combineValuesByKey, combineValuesByKey>> and <<combineCombinersByKey, combineCombinersByKey>>.